kwanjeeraw/grinn/README.md

 ```
 Grinn databases
 =========
 Grinn internal database is a part of the Grinn software to compute the networks.
-Avaiable Grinn databases include Human, Arabidopsis, Mouse, Saccharomyces cerevisiae and Escherichia coli k-12.
+Grinn databases are available for Human, Arabidopsis, Mouse, Saccharomyces cerevisiae and Escherichia coli k-12.
 The human database is provided by default and can be accessed directly after package installation.

 Alternatively the Grinn databases can be installed <b>locally</b>, please send us an email for the database files.